Danilo-Henriquee/Danilo-Henriquee/README.md

 ### Hi there

-- 🔍 Currently looking for a job.
+- 🔍 Currently working on an ERP system made in PHP.
-- 📚 Studying React, TypeScript and java.
+- 📚 Doing some stuff in Java.

 <div align="center">
   <a href="https://github.com/Novitchh">